daisiesrpretty/about-me-yayayy/README.md

 C+H is very enc unless im with my amazing, beautiful, adoring, admirable, lovely partner of mine, (love you!)
 ORRRRR with my daughter (Estrella)!!  (or just if you see me with someone already-)

-main fandoms- TLG, Forsaken, Dream Game/Frozen Soul, any Roblox Myths of the sorts, WAAPP, HWWHP, any Roblox Psychological (i dont play forsaken anymore but I love the characters and lore)
+main fandoms- TLG, Forsaken, Dream Game/Frozen Soul, any Roblox Myths of the sorts, WAAPP, HWWHP, any Roblox Psychological Horror (i dont play forsaken anymore but I love the characters and lore)

 Shoutout to OUR (yes OUR) Goat ObliviousHD.  all of his series all cinema ❤️